 Best brands and models

-The best Keytar for a beginner is a grip 37 keys Keytar since it is the most common variant, but make sure it has training modes that allows you to play songs or exercices, there’s also the no grip versions, that function more like a keyboard or a synthesizer, so if you’re used to any of those, the transition will be easier.
+The best Keytar for a beginner is a grip 37 keys Keytar since it is the most common variant, but make sure it has training modes that allow you to play songs or exercises, there’s also the no grip versions, that function more like a keyboard or a synthesizer, so if you’re used to any of those, the transition will be easier.

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.

 Sheets come in different notations so we recommend checking various versions of the same sheets, searching for “scores” to get all instruments, and even the “song name for keyboard/piano/synthesizer/keytar to save on translations.

 Don’t forget all the details that combined make a big difference like the way you hold it, efficient warmups, positions, and techniques.